eCards Documentation

 How to design and style an eCard email

-The eCards plugin features an email designer section, with a legacy (classic) editor and the new block editor.
-The plugin uses a Pattern for the email template.
+The eCards plugin features an email designer section, with a rich-text editor.

-Here’s an example of a Pattern.
+Here’s an example of a template.
 Use the following template as a starting point for your own:

 You have received an eCard!